ifyyoyo/Healthcare-Data-Science-Project-Stroke-Risk-Prediction/README.md

 GradientBoostingClassifier()
 XGBClassifier()
 The above models were trained and tested but a cross validation was first of all built to rule out overfitting and underfitting the of models.
-Due to the imbalanced state of the dataset, we trained the models with, firstly with the preprocessed imbalanced set and with a balanced dataset were we used SMOTE to baalnce only the training Datasets
+Due to the imbalanced state of the dataset, we trained the models with, firstly with the preprocessed imbalanced set and with a balanced dataset were we used SMOTE to balance only the training Datasets